-- Renewable Energy Property Tax Exemption provides property tax exemptions for solar thermal, PV, wind, hydroelectric and geothermal systems [13]. - Community Conservation Challenge Grant provides \$25,000-\$100,000 in grants for community energy conservation projects that reduce energy consumption or displace the use of traditional energy sources [13]. - Solar Access Laws prevent planning and zoning authorities from prohibiting or unreasonably restricting the use of solar energy.
-Indiana's solar-easement provisions do not create an automatic right to sunlight; they allow parties to voluntarily enter into solareasement contracts which are enforceable by law [13]. - Sales and Use Tax Exemption for Electrical Generating Equipment exempts transactions involving manufacturing machinery, tools, and equipment used for the production of tangible personal property, which includes electricity, from state gross retail tax.
-However, only wind energy has clearly specified rules from the Department of Revenue [13]. - Clean Energy Portfolio Goal sets a voluntary goal of obtaining 4 percent between 2013 and 2018, 7 percent between 2019 and 2024, and 10 percent by 2025, of electricity from clean energy sources based on 2010 retail sales.
-Participation in the goal makes utilities eligible for incentives that can be used to pay for the compliance projects [13]. - NIPSCO offers feed-in tariff incentive rates for electricity generated from renewable resources for up to 15 years.
-The payment for solar systems from 5kW to under 10kW is \$0.1564/kW and \$0.138/kW for solar systems larger than 10kW up to 200kW [28].
+- Net Metering Rule qualifies renewable resources with a maximum capacity of 1 MW for net metering in Indiana.
+The net excess generation is credited to the customer in the next billing cycle.
+The aggregate capacity limit is set at 1 percent of the utility's most recent summer peak.
+Indiana Senate Enrolled Act 309 signed into law in May 2017 made changes to the net metering rule to modify the compensation after June 30, 2022 to 1.25 times the utility's average wholesale cost for the most recent year.
+Generators installed before the end of 2017 shall continue to receive full retail credit until July 1, 2047 and those installed from 2018 until either 2022 or when the utility's total net metering load reaches 1.5 percent of their peak demand will receive full retail credit for their generation until July 1, 2032 [15, 30]. - Renewable Energy Property Tax Exemption provides property tax exemptions for solar thermal, PV, wind, hydroelectric and geothermal systems [15]. - Community Conservation Challenge Grant provides \$25,000-\$100,000 in grants for community energy conservation projects that reduce energy consumption or displace the use of traditional energy sources [15]. - Solar Access Laws prevent planning and zoning authorities from prohibiting or unreasonably restricting the use of solar energy.
+Indiana's solar-easement provisions do not create an automatic right to sunlight; they allow parties to voluntarily enter into solareasement contracts which are enforceable by law [15]. - Sales and Use Tax Exemption for Electrical Generating Equipment exempts transactions involving manufacturing machinery, tools, and equipment used for the production of tangible personal property, which includes electricity, from state gross retail tax.
+However, only wind energy has clearly specified rules from the Department of Revenue [15]. - Clean Energy Portfolio Goal sets a voluntary goal of obtaining 4 percent between 2013 and 2018, 7 percent between 2019 and 2024, and 10 percent by 2025, of electricity from clean energy sources based on 2010 retail sales.
+Participation in the goal makes utilities eligible for incentives that can be used to pay for the compliance projects [15]. - NIPSCO offers feed-in tariff incentive rates for electricity generated from renewable resources for up to 15 years.
+The payment for solar systems from 5kW to under 10kW is \$0.1564/kW and \$0.138/kW for solar systems larger than 10kW up to 200kW [31].